-6.3.4 32-bit (or 64-bit) Output & State: PCG-RXS-M-XS (Insecure)
+6.3.4.
+32-bit (or 64-bit) Output & State: PCG-RXS-M-XS (Insecure).
 This generator is the most statistically powerful of the ones we are considering-it can pass BigCrush with only 36 bits of state, the theoretical minimum.
 In a cruel twist of fate, we will give it the rottenest job, generating 32 bits of randomness from 32 bits of state.
 It's cruel because the generator has no choice but to perform its permutation in an invertible way (because the number of output bits and the number of state bits are the same), and so all of its statistical goodness can be undone by anyone who knows its permutation function, unmasking the lowly LCG it has inside (but given the intricateness of the permutation, that is unlikely to happen by accident).

 All the output functions we have seen up to now were designed to throw away some of the bits, but this output function must improve them all.
 It does so by composing three output transformations.
 First, it performs a random xorshift (described in Section 5.5.1), which improves the middle bits of the output but necessarily leaves the upper (control) bits untouched.
 Then it performs a multiplication step, which improves the upper bits.
-Finally, it improves the lowest bits using an xorshift to xor the bits from the upper third of the number with the bits in the lower third (another random xorshift would work here too, but these bits only need modest improvement and the fixed shift is faster).